 - All medical malpractice settlements regardless of amount if four or more medical malpractice settlements have been made within the last ten years.

-This information also does not tell you how many times a doctor has had a malpractice claim brought against them.
-You cannot even find out about how many complaints about a doctor have been made to the Medical Board because complaints and investigations by the Georgia Medical Board are confidential.
-The Atlanta Journal-Constitution newspaper ran an article in February 2018 that discussed the Medical Board’s secrecy rules and how those confidentiality rules can allow bad doctors to hide negative information from the public.
+Because complaints and investigations by the Georgia Medical Board are confidential, you cannot determine how many times a complaint has been made about a doctor to the Medical Board.
+The Atlanta Journal-Constitution ran an article in February 2018 that discussed the Medical Board’s secrecy rules and how those confidentiality rules can allow bad doctors to hide negative information from the public.

 Search Federal Court Records

-Another way to search for lawsuits is to search the federal court records on the nationwide electronic filing system, PACER, to find out if a doctor has ever been sued in any federal court.
-Because the vast majority of medical malpractice claims are filed in state court, this is not a very thorough method of searching.
+Another way to search for medical malpractice lawsuits is to search the federal court records on the nationwide electronic filing system, PACER, to find out if a doctor has ever been sued in any federal court.
+This may not be a very effective method of searching, however, as the vast majority of medical malpractice claims are filed in state court.

 Georgia state courts are likely to have more information about other medical malpractice lawsuits, but they are not as easy to search online as the federal court records.
-Georgia does not have a statewide filing system for courts where all court records can be searched.
-You would have to search in each particular county, and even then, not all courts have a searchable online database of records.
-It would also be very time consuming to search in every single county.
+Georgia does not have a statewide filing system.
+You would have to search each county’s records, and even then, not all courts have a searchable online database.
 If you do want to search state court records, you should try searching the county where the doctor resides or where his medical practice is located.
 Georgia law requires that medical malpractice lawsuits be filed in the county where the defendant resides.
-For example, if you know your doctor lives in Atlanta or his medical practice is located there, you could try searching Fulton County court records to see if a prior lawsuit was filed against them, or if the doctor lives or works in Marietta or Smyrna, you could try searching Cobb County court records.
+For example, if you know your doctor lives in Atlanta or his medical practice is located there, you could try searching DeKalb or Fulton County court records to see if a prior lawsuit was filed against them.
+Or, if the doctor lives or works in Marietta or Smyrna, you could try searching Cobb County court records.

 Have A Georgia Medical Malpractice Attorney Answer Your Questions

-At The Champion Firm, P.C., we understand that people who have been injured as a result of a doctor’s error want to know if the doctor has made similar mistakes in the past.
-This is understandable.
-However, his information can be difficult to obtain without a lawsuit.
-But if you do have a valid medical malpractice claim and a lawsuit is filed, information about prior lawsuits and claims can be obtained in the discovery process.
+At The Champion Firm, Personal Injury Attorneys, P.C., we understand that people who have been injured as a result of a doctor’s error want to know if the doctor has made similar mistakes in the past.
+However, this information can be difficult to obtain without a lawsuit.
+If you have a valid medical malpractice claim and a lawsuit is filed, information about prior lawsuits and claims can be obtained in the discovery process.

-If you believe that a doctor made a mistake that caused you damages, consult an expert medical malpractice lawyer at The Champion Firm, P.C., today for a free consultation.
+If you believe that a doctor made a mistake that caused you damages, consult an expert medical malpractice lawyer at The Champion Firm, Personal Injury Attorneys, P.C., today for a free consultation.